8 best HR tips for managers in the event of changes

 4. The conversation

-Try to be direct, do not sugar-coat the information to the person affected.
-If you have received (or yourself made) a “conversation script”, try to stick to it, naturally to the extent that it works.
-Remember that emotional, sugar-coating and comforting words in this particular situation can have the opposite effect.
+Try to be direct; do not sugar-coat the information to the person affected.
+If you have received or written a “conversation script”, try to stick to it, naturally to the extent that it works for the conversation.
+Remember that emotional, sugar-coating, and comforting words in this particular situation can have the opposite effect.
 You should of course show empathy, but be careful about what you say.

 5. Emotions